Iamhafsah/homestop/README.md

-A shopping app created with React, Redux Toolkit, and Redux persist
+A shopping catalog created with React, Redux Toolkit, and Redux persist